aws/pg_tle/docs/03_managing_extensions.md

 ### `pgtle.extension_update_paths(name text)`

-`extension_update_paths` is a set-returning functions that returns a list of all the possible update paths for a Trusted Language Extension.
+`extension_update_paths` is a set-returning function that returns a list of all the possible update paths for a Trusted Language Extension.
 Each row shows the path for how to upgrade/downgrade an extension.

 #### Role